maidsafe/QA/Documentation/Rust Style.md

 Use `cargo-edit` to update dependencies or keep the `Cargo.toml` in the formatting that `cargo-edit` uses.

+Also make sure to observe our [update policy](Backend Update Policy.md).

 ## Other crates

 Adding new dependencies to MaidSafe crates in general should be discussed in the team first, except if other MaidSafe crates already have the same dependency.
 E.g. [quick-error](https://crates.io/crates/quick-error) and [unwrap](https://crates.io/crates/unwrap) are fine to use.